Blaise Vespe

-Blaise Vespe (born November 6, 2002) is an American college basketball player for the Florida Gulf Coast Eagles of the Atlantic Sun conference.
+Blaise Vespe (born November 6, 2002) is an American college basketball player for the Nova Southeastern Sharks of the Sunshine State Conference.

 Early life and personal life

 Born in Cherry Hill, New Jersey, Vespe is the son of Deborah and Will Vespe.
 His father, Will Vespe, played at the University of Miami before getting drafted in the Major League Baseball by the Minnesota Twins and played professional ball in the Cleveland Indians organization.

 As a junior at Saints Neumann Goretti High School, Vespe helped the Saints’ first Philadelphia Catholic League title since 2014.
 Vespe drilled a late three-pointer and secured a key blocked shot.
 He finished with seven points, five rebounds, one steal and two blocks.
 Vespe had previously transferred from St. Augustine Preparatory School in Richland, New Jersey, and after he graduated from Neumann-Goretti, he enrolled at IMG Academy in Bradenton, Florida.
 He averaged 20 points and 10 rebounds over his last 12 games as a senior.